 ARRGO Member Monica shows two large roots from her delivery.
 Each of these roots will weight more than 1 kg.
 Her crop is in sandy soil which grows large roots that are easier to clean.

-ARRGO Member and Director Shauna is in the ARRGO booth at SupplySide West.
+ARRGO Member Shauna is in the ARRGO booth at SupplySide West.
 Shauna knows how to grow Rhodiola and she can talk about the business of ARRGO to our customers.

 In the food lab our tea is being made ready.
 This batch will be made into samples for our tradeshow customers.